Can My Dog Eat Cinnamon?

 Your dog pulls out his puppy-dog eyes whenever a batch of freshly made cinnamon rolls comes out of the oven.

-While a whole cinnamon roll probably isn’t the best idea, you might be curious if dogs can safely indulge in its staple ingredient: cinnamon.
+While a whole cinnamon roll probably isn’t the best idea, you might be curious if dogs can safely indulge in its staple ingredient.
+So, can dogs eat cinnamon safely?

-The Dodo reached out to Dr. Jennifer Coates, a veterinary advisor for Pet News Daily, to find out if dogs can eat cinnamon safely — and what some of its benefits and dangers might be.
+We reached out to Dr. Jennifer Coates, a veterinary advisor for Pet News Daily, to find out if dogs can safely consume cinnamon — and what some of its benefits and dangers might be.

 Is cinnamon bad for dogs?